JasonMRash/Deterioration/README.md

 A text based survival game where your goal is to find a cold war era bunker to survive.
 Every move you make increases your radiation poisoning.
 If you get to 100% radiation poisoning you die.

+C++ console application created using Object Oriented Programming concepts of Inheritance, Encapsulation and Polymorphism.

 Requires g++ compiler & GNU make to compile.
 Typing make will compile the program.

 V1.0 - Created in 1 week for the Final Project for intro CS class.